 Also, going back to the point that Doom has Toontown under his jurisdiction.
 That probably means he has legal power over anyone residing in there, including the poor shoe, since no toon is implied to live in the 'human side' of LA.
-Therefore, even if the cops were horrified by the poor toon's fate, they couldn't have done a thing: Doom had a reason to convict the shoe (Assaulting an officer, as noted above), and since he had full power none could have complained about the sentence, even if it was cruel and unfair.
-Of course, everyone (exept Eddie) in their right mind seemed to be genuingly afraid of Doom.
-No-one had the gut to stand up against him, because it was quite clear that the one who would have, had shared the shoe's fate.
+Therefore, even if the cops were horrified by the poor toon's fate, they couldn't have done a thing: Doom had a reason to convict the shoe (assaulting an officer, as noted above), and since he had full power, none could have complained about the sentence, even if it was cruel and unfair.
+Of course, everyone (except Eddie) in their right mind seemed to be genuinely afraid of Doom.
+No-one had the guts to stand up against him, because it was quite clear that anyone who did would have shared the shoe's fate.

 It's also quite possible that murdering a toon is perfectly legal.
 Eddie had no idea what Dip was before it was explained to him (and he once specialized in toon cases), so it's clearly a very recent invention.
 Before Dip was around, toons were unkillable, so why would there be any law against killing them?

 The toon shoe had been stored in a box, as you would do with a prop accessory.
 When it and the other shoes escaped from the box, nobody made any attempt at communicating with them, instead chasing the toons as if they were kittens out of their basket.
 The toon shoe itself was apparently unable to talk, but could only squeak.
 It also didn't seem to understand the situation until it got close to the Dip.
 All the above elements are strong indication that some toons may not possess human-like intelligence, nor be considered people.